I swung a kettlebell ten thousand times during the course of a few weeks. It’s awful, I wanted to quit, and here’s why I’d do it again.

 My grip became stronger and my forearms grew too.
 While I haven’t tried it yet, I know this will benefit my deadlift, pull-ups, and anything that requires a good, steady grip.

 Further, I lost about three kilos of fat during this, without losing hardly any muscle.
 My diet was pretty good though and so it’s hard to know which factors deserve attribution.

-Not only your muscles adapts to stress, but your skin too.
+Not only your muscles adapt to stress, but your skin too.
 This was definitely noticeable, as my hands would easily rip in the beginning and now my palms are thick leather.
-My girlfriend doesn't get massages anymore – she gets exfoliate treatments.
+My girlfriend doesn’t get massage anymore – she gets exfoliate treatment.

 My technique improved manyfold.
-Because you're swinging a heavy weight when tired you'll be forced to find the optimal form, and I feel like I did.
+You’re swinging a heavy weight and you’re tired, so you’ll be forced to find the optimal form and I feel like I did.
 I now also know how to modify the swings on the fly if my forearms get tired, my glutes start tiring, quads are complaining, etc.

 I went from doing the five hundred swings in over an hour to 38 minutes in the end, including the three minutes rest between rounds.
 An improvement of over 30% in just a couple of weeks!

-What's interesting though is where the bulk of that improvement happened.
-I started out with a decent first round, okay second round, and then deteriorating from there to a awful fourth round.
+What’s interesting though is where the bulk of that improvement happened.
+I started out with a decent first round, okay second round, and then deteriorating from there to an awful fourth round.